BilalMaz/DevOps-Architect-BootCamp/README.md

 [✔️] 🗃️ 3  :  <a href="#">Kubernetes Projects</a><br>

 # Learn Infrastructure as Code
+Infrastructure as Code (IaC) is a practice of defining and managing IT infrastructure using code, just like software applications.
+It involves using declarative or imperative code to automate the provisioning, configuration, and management of infrastructure resources such as servers, networks, storage, and applications.

 [✔️] 🗃️ 1  :  <a href="#">Introduction to IaC</a><br>
 [✔️] 🗃️ 2  :  <a href="https://github.com/BilalMaz/DevOps-Architect-BootCamp/blob/main/Ansible%20Up%20and%20Running.pdf">Ansible</a><br>
 [✔️] 🗃️ 3  :  <a href="#">Terraform</a><br>